SeanKilleen/seankilleen.github.io/_posts/2023-09-03-shifting-meetings-to-the-left.md

 * Your meetings should start on time.
 I usually allow two-minute buffer max for technical issues.
 If someone is late, they should be able to catch up on the notes.
 * Your meetings should end 5 minutes early.
 Do not be the person who causes someone to be late to their next meeting if you can ever help it.
 The extra 5 minutes likely don't make a difference to your meeting.
 * Aim to accomplish the purpose of the meeting and end there.
 Did the meeting run over for some reason or things go off the rails?
 This is your opportunity to revisit either your planning for the agenda or your facilitation skills.
+* Celebrate when the purpose of a meeting is achieved under the allotted time.

 ## Shift Questions to the Left with Prep